+'''

 FacesMessages.instance().add("Welcome back, #{user.name}!");

+'''

 Seam was designed to integrate tightly in a Java EE 5 environment.
-However, we understand that there are many projects which are not running in a full EE environment, and at the time of writing, Java EE 5 is not yet final.
+However, we understand that there are many projects which are not running in a full EE environment.
 We also realize the critical importance of easy unit and integration testing using frameworks such as TestNG and JUnit.
 So, we've made it easy to run Seam in Java SE environments by allowing you to boostrap certain critical infrastructure normally only found in EE environments by installing built-in Seam components.